MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-multi-env.md

 ## Take a tour of project folder structure for multiple environment

 After creating the project, you can view the project folders and files in the Explorer area of Visual Studio Code.
-Besides the business codes, some files are used by Teams Toolkit to maintain the config, state and template of the apps.
+Besides the custom codes, some files are used by Teams Toolkit to maintain the config, state and template of the app.
 Following list those files and outlines their relationship with multiple environments.

 - `.fx/configs`: config files that user can customize for the Teams app.
   - `config.<envName>.json`: per-environment configuration file.